Trouble downloading or have questions about this City dataset? Visit the OpenDataPhilly Discussion Group

 Data is from 2015 and does not currently receive any updates.

 This dataset combines data from various City of Philadelphia departments in order to create a set of supporting documentation for bike network routing.
 Datasets include Bike Network, Connector Streets, Regional Routes, and Trails and Side paths.
 Each dataset has its own parameters, dates, and sources, and individuals are encouraged to view the metadata associated with this data.
+This dataset is experimental and remains a work in progress.
+Please use with caution.

 Line data includes the network of both streets with bike lanes and streets considered bicycle-friendly.
 Also known as the bicycle network.